 About The Author

-Shane Griffin is Service Manager with RDO Equipment Co. and based in McKinney, TX.
+Shane Griffin is Service Manager with RDO Equipment Co. in McKinney, TX.

 For more information on backhoe maintenance, as well as PM tips for your entire fleet of John Deere construction equipment, visit your local RDO Equipment Co. store.